 When requesting participation in health insurance networks, are you familiar with “narrow networks”?
 This is an important new trend where payers attempt to contain costs by reducing the number of in-network providers and lowering premiums for enrollees.
 Typically, this brings great pressure on payer enrollment specialists, who are tasked with not only promoting their providers’ value, but also competing for network enrollment and reimbursement assurance.

-No doubt, this cost containment strategy leads to a greater emphasis on the letter of interest as an essential part of the payor enrollment process.
+No doubt, this cost containment strategy leads to a greater emphasis on the letter of interest as an essential part of the payer enrollment process.
 Don’t think of it just filling out paperwork – even though you are completing forms and providing credentials.
-When written effectively, the letter of interest can become a key selling tool to persuade a payor to offer enrollment in their health plan.
+When written effectively, the letter of interest can become a key selling tool to persuade a payer to offer enrollment in their health plan.

 Where do you begin?
 For starters, here are eight important elements to include in your letter:

 1. Identifying information

 You must provide basic information about the provider, including his or her name, service address, NPI number, tax ID, Council for Affordable Quality Healthcare (CAQH) number, specialty and services provided.
 You must make sure the information matches the enrollment application.

 Don’t forget to mention any defining characteristics, such as how long you’ve been in business and whether your organization is a family-owned business or corporation.
 It would also be worthwhile to reference if your organization is a minority or woman-owned small business.